 Couples who have ended a de facto relationship are, in certain circumstances, entitled to be treated exactly the same as a married couple when it comes to property and financial matters.
+The WA legislation grants maintenance rights on the breakdown of a de facto relationship.

 WA legislation grants maintenance rights on the breakdown of a de facto relationship.